 Two Iraqi parliamentary committees monitoring fiscal policy in Iraq have held two contradictory positions on the Iraqi currency “reset” project, which would delete three zeros from the currency.
 There has been much debate about the project's feasibility and the date of its implementation.

-While the parliamentary Economic Committee believes that the deletion of three zeros from the Iraqi currency would strengthen it, the parliamentary Finance Committee fears that this project would open the door to counterfeit operations.
+While the parliamentary [You must be registered and logged in to see this link.] believes that the deletion of three zeros from the Iraqi currency would strengthen it, the parliamentary Finance Committee [You must be registered and logged in to see this link.] this project would open the door to counterfeit operations.

 In a statement to Al-Monitor, Mudher Mohammad Saleh, former deputy governor of the Central Bank of Iraq, warned against the consequences of such a step if it is not implemented at the appropriate time.